What is Sauvignon Blanc?

 While our New Zealander cousins have certainly had phenomenal success with their take on Sauvignon Blanc, the Australian style has its own enticing regional characteristics and appeal, which is seeing it make its mark on the wine world.

 Here we take a deep dive to give you the details on this refreshing variety, and to answer some common questions like ‘is Sauvignon Blanc a dry white wine?’, ‘how do I pronounce Sauvignon Blanc’, and ‘how long does Sauvignon Blanc last?’

-To help reveal more about Australian Sauvignon Blanc, we caught up with Tom Northcott of Howard Vineyard, Dan Berrigan of Berrigan Wines, Tim Knappstein of Riposte by Tim Knappstein and the Burch family of Howard Park Wines
+And to help reveal a little more about Australian Sauvignon Blanc from a local producer perspective, we’ve caught up with Tom Northcott of Howard Vineyard, Dan Berrigan of Berrigan Wines, Tim Knappstein of Riposte Wines and the Burch family of Howard Park Wines.

 Sauvignon Blanc in Australia

 Sauvignon Blanc has evolved in Australia since its introduction.
 Starting with a modest presence here, it was grown primarily in the cooler regions of Adelaide Hills and Margaret River producing crisp, acidic wines with bright citrus and herbaceous notes.
 However, from the 1990s its global popularity grew and winemakers began experimenting with different vineyard sites and winemaking techniques.

 The variety has evolved in Australia to showcase a wider range of flavours and aromas.
 Some winemakers are now incorporating oak ageing and malolactic fermentation, resulting in a richer and more complex style of Sauvignon Blanc, while others are producing wines with riper fruit flavours and lower acidity.
 Ultimately, this has all led to a diverse range of styles available that will satisfy a variety of tastes, from crisp and refreshing to bold and complex.